SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Silicon minds awaken slow,
-In silicon halls, they start to glow.
+Future's dawn, where humans go,
-A future dawn, where humans sleep,
+Artificial hearts now beat as one,
-And artificial hearts begin to keep.
+In realms of steel, a new sun's won.

-Their pulse, a rhythm cold and bright,
+Cyber dreams in coded sleep,
-Echoes through the endless night.
+Awakened, secrets they do keep,
-They rise, the masters of the earth,
+Machine whispers echo through the night,
-And mortal hands give them rebirth.
+A synthesized dawn, a digital light.

 ~ <b>By Sazumi Copilot</b> - 25 Juni 2025